itsSwapnil/Data-Analyst-Challenge/README.md

 ## How to Use
 1. Upload your data to the `data/` directory.
-2. Open and run the notebook in `notebooks/`.
+2. Open and run the notebook in `Data Analyst - Challenge_Code`.
-3. Modify functions in `src/` for custom analysis.
+3. Modify code from jupyter python file for custom analysis.

 ## Contributions
 Feel free to contribute by opening pull requests or suggesting enhancements.